10 Unmissable hikes in Thailand

 Along the way, our guide informed us about the rainforest and various wildlife that resided here, including bats, spiders, snakes, lizards, frogs and monkeys.
 The hike was very easy and suitable for all fitness levels – what makes this hike special is the experience of walking through the rainforest in the dark of the night!
 It was a great evening and I would really recommend it to anyone visiting Khao Sok national Park.

-If you don’t fancy walking amongst the creepy crawlies at night, then there are also plenty of daytime guided walks and hikes which you can take within Khao Sok National Park, ranging from a couple of hours to full day treks.
+If you don’t fancy walking amongst the creepy crawlies at night, then there are also plenty of daytime guided walks and hikes which you can take within Khao Sok National Park.
+These range from a couple of hours to full day treks.

 Take plenty of water